ALIGN-analoglayout/ALIGN-public/README.md

     - Docker compose > 3.6

 ## Usage
 By default, the design directory is set to the examples directory.
-This can be modfied in the Makefile.
+This can be modified in the Makefile.
 #### Native environment flow
 * Setup your own work directory